catchpoint/Pietrasanta-traceroute/README.md

 make install
 ```

-Since version 0.2.1 (the one that supports QUIC), openssl3 (version >= 3.2) is needed to compile
+Since version 0.2.1 (the version that introduced QUIC support), openssl3 (version >= 3.2) is needed to compile
 traceroute.
-If openssl3 libraries are not avbailable, QUIC can be disabled by passing the argument
+If openssl3 libraries are not available, you can still build and enjoy traceroute by disabling
-`DISABLE_OPENSSL=1` to `make`.
+QUIC by passing the argument `DISABLE_OPENSSL=1` to `make`.
 By default openssl3 libraries are searched in
 `/usr/local/lib64` but the path can be changed via the `LIBSSL3_LDFLAGS` argument.

 ## Binaries